Med-filali/rest-api-php-symfony/README.md

 # rest-api-php-symfony
-a small project for demonstration in the form of rest api
+a small Rest API project for demonstration